MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 > [!Important]
 > Microsoft recommends that all partners are performing the same checks as described above before submitting apps for validation to maximize chances of validation success.

-## Running Technical validation yourself
+## Running technical validation yourself

 With the latest version of BcContainerHelper, you can run a single command, which should perform the same validation steps and give you a good indication of whether your apps will pass validation or not: